Powered by RND

 About Clinically Thinking

 A podcast by Clinical Psychologists, for Clinical Psychologists.
 Deep-dive conversations with clinicians and academics at the forefront of their fields.
 A great resource for all clinicians from graduates to gurus.
 Follow us on Facebook at: https://www.facebook.com/clinicallythinking DISCLAIMER: Discussions are the personal opinions of the participants and do not represent therapeutic or professional advice.
-You should seek your own independent professional and/or legal advice pertinent to your own individual facts and circumstances.
+You should seek your own independent professional and/or legal advice pertinent to your individual case and circumstances.

 Podcast website